Winchester

 • We began the walk at The Cricketers pub, but if you cannot find parking on the road around the pub, we suggest using some of the spaces at the side of Easton Lane just north of the village where the road and footpath crosses the river before Newbridge Cottage.
 If you park here, you may prefer to start and finish at section 7 below.

-2. Go through the kissing gate and then follow the worn path across the field and under the power cables.
-Continue all the way to the other side of the field and go over the stile and keep to the right hand fence as you cross the next field.
-Walk under the trees and you will start to hear the roar of the motorway.
-Fork right when you come to the fence at the edge of the scrubby woodland and then follow the path as it bends to the right and then takes you under the motorway via a subway.
+2. Go through the kissing gate and follow the path across the field and under the power cables.
+At the other side, go over the stile and keep to the right as you cross the next field.
+Walk under the trees when you get to the other side.
+Fork right at the fence at the edge of the woods and follow the path as it bends right and takes you under the M3 via a subway.
+After the subway, the path bends its way through trees with the occasional glimpse of the river to your right.

-6. Follow the path until you reach a metal kissing gate and then turn immediately right, following the fence line across the middle of two fields.
-At a telegraph pole, the path will take you through a gate as you switch into the other field (there may be cattle in this field).
-Continue to the lane at the edge of the field.
+5. Just after the second set of gates, re-join the footpath on your right and walk along the perimeter of the field.
+Go over the stile and then under the M3 again.
+Follow the path to a kissing gate and turn immediately right after it, following the fence line across the middle of two fields.
+At a telegraph pole, the path will take you through a gate to switch into the other field where there may be cattle.
+Continue to the lane.

 Easton PDF